iftekmahmud/iftekmahmud.github.io/blog/http-tls/README.md

 ![](assets/images/1.png)

-Using Security Headers, suppose we find:
+Using Security Headers, we find:

 - Missing `Content-Security-Policy` and `X-Frame-Options`.